anandpanda3/NFT-Marketplace-/README.md

 About the project : Marketplace that allows selling of pre designed templates which can then be used to write smart contracts.
+Smart contracts are digital agreements stored on a blockchain network that automatically execute when certain conditions are met.
+They are used to automate the execution of an agreement so that all participants can be certain of the outcome.
 Tech Stack : React, Javascript, HTML/CSSS